12 Beneficial Range Bag Essentials

-In another post, Jacob explained precisely why it is vital to have a dedicated range bag or gear bag.
+Not only should you consider a range bag designed specifically for firearms, use that bag solely for the range.
+In another post, Jacob explains precisely why it is vital to have a dedicated range bag.
 Read Jacob's article on it here.

 If you don't already have a dedicated range bag, this is the best one I have found.
 It has a pocket for all the different items I take to the range.
 I love that it is a backpack and how it protects my handguns from damage.